antonioscardace/antonioscardace/README.md

 Few info about me:
 * Computer Science Student at University of Catania (IT) 📚🎓.
 * My main interestes are: Algorithms and Data Structures, Security, and NLP.
-* Passionate about Movies, Politics, Story, and Food.
+* Passionate about Movies and Politics.

 # Connect with me #